eclipse-emfcloud/emfcloud-website-source/content/documentation/langiumApproach/content.md

 2. **Model Converter**: Transforms between the Langium-based AST model and the client-facing JSON model, resolving cycles and handling cross-references to ensure complete bidirectional transformation.

-By using these components, implementing a language-specific `ModelServiceContribution` becomes straightforward—simply connect your Langium services with the Model Hub services and expose any additional functionality through your Model Service API.
+By using these components, implementing a language-specific `ModelServiceContribution` becomes straightforward — simply connect your Langium services with the Model Hub services and expose any additional functionality through your Model Service API.

 ### Model Persistence Implementation